Using Tor vs. VPN for Anonymous Browsing

 Should you use a VPN with Tor?

 Using the two tools at the same time is possible, but we do not recommend doing it.
-The exception is if you are an advanced user who knows exactly how to set up both Tor and a VPN so that your anonymity remains secure.
+The exception is if you are an advanced user who knows exactly how to set up both a VPN and Tor so that your anonymity remains secure.

 Does Clario offer a VPN?

 As a matter of fact, we do!
 Take a look at Clario’s VPN.

 The bottom line